 Breakfasts are a treat, served under the blue sky in the lavender-fringed garden in warmer weather, and in the renovated barn in cooler months (8:30-10am).
 Expect a spread of simple but extraordinarily good local and seasonal treats (salami with hazelnuts, honey from the neighbour’s hive!) and plenty of patisserie from the local boulangerie.
 Washed down with a cafetiere of French coffee, it’s a perfect start to a day of exploring the bucolic countryside.

-Evening meals can be arranged with prior notice - formal 3-course dinners on Monday and Friday nights and assiette campagnards on Tuesday and Sunday nights.
-We went with the latter option; gorgeous mushroom quiches, seasonal salads, olives and regional charcuterie left us bursting at the seams.
+Evening meals a couple of evenings a week can be arranged with prior notice and take the form of formal 3-course dinners on Monday and Friday nights.
+Gorgeous mushroom quiches and regional charcuterie left us bursting at the seams.

 Guests can use the well-equipped kitchen to fix their own light meals, and there's a well-stocked honesty bar filled with wine and snacks.
 Beyond the bar, you'll find a handful of lovely eateries a quick drive away in the town of Lodève (Le Soleil Bleu and Miniscule are recommended).
 Just ask Eric for his advice on where to eat, especially if you're staying here out of peak season as rural restaurants have erratic opening hours.